1957–58 Real Madrid CF season: Summary

 The team, with an excellent balance in defense and offense, won its sixth Spanish league title, finishing 3 points above Atlético Madrid despite a bad row of results during the winter.
 Also, the squad clinched its third consecutive European Cup defeating A.C.
 Milan 3–2 after extra time at Heysel.
 After clinching the two trophies, Madrid's attention turned to the Copa del Generalísimo with hopes of becoming the first team in the world to clinch the continental treble.
-Real Sociedad was defeated convincingly to set up the final against Bilbao at the Bernabéu.
+Real Sociedad was defeated convincingly to set up the final against Atlético de Bilbao at the Bernabéu.
 Playing at home in front of 100,000 spectators with the treble on the line, Madrid were shut down by Athletic, losing 0–2.
 Real Madrid continued its unlucky run of losing Copa finals.
 As of 2022, the club has never won a treble, with its next closest attempt coming four years later.